kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

 cannot be used by subsequent pods (of any signature).
 Thus we remove the host from all signatures in the cache.
-The cache is built in a way that makes it easy to remove entries by either pod signature or host so we can efficiently invalide entries.
+The cache is built in a way that makes it easy to remove entries by either pod signature or host so we can efficiently invalidate entries.
 If we are not in a 1-pod-per-node we could get "sub-optimal" results if the node just used is the best node for some other pod, but this should be the only issue.